Xiangyu-Hu/SPHinXsys/README.md

 ### Target-driven optimization

-The unique target-driven optimization is able to achieve the optimization target and physical solution all-in-once, which is able to accelerate optimization greatly.
+The unique target-driven optimization is able to achieve the optimization target and physical solution all-in-once, which is able to accelerate optimization process greatly.
 The following gives an example of optimizing the conductivity distribution for a thermal domain problem targeting minimum average temperature.

 <a href="https://github.com/Xiangyu-Hu/SPHinXsys/blob/master/tests/optimization/test_2d_VP_heat_flux_optimization/VP_heat_flux_optimization.cpp">
 <img src="https://github.com/Xiangyu-Hu/SPHinXsys-public-files/blob/master/videos/optimization.gif" height="192px"></a>

-Note that the physical solution of the thermal domain and the optimal distribution of conductivity are obtained at the same time when optimization is finished.
+Note that the physical solution of the thermal domain (right) and the optimal distribution of conductivity (left) are obtained at the same time when optimization is finished.
 Also note that the entire optimization process is very fast and only several times slower than that for a single physical solution with given conductivity distribution.